spurcell/docs/docs/data.md

 emptyMap = {=>};    // to distinguish from an empty set
 ```

-The concatenation operator can be used to merge two sets or maps.
-If used to merge maps, it is non-commutative.
+The union operator `+` can be used to merge two sets, maps, or records.
+If used to merge maps, it is non-commutative; that is, the left-hand-side map keys also present in the right-hand-side map will appear in the union result with the values of the right-hand-side keys.

+The intersection operator `*` can be used to intersect two sets, maps, or records.

 #### Cardinality

-You can get the cardinality (number of elements) of any array, set, or map in constant time with the cardinality operator `#`.
+You can get the cardinality (number of elements) of any array, set, or map with the cardinality operator `#`.
+A record is a composite data type, not a collection, so it doesn't have a cardinality.

 ```
 numItems = #{"apples", "oranges"};    // numItems is 2